simonguichandut/amrex-astro-diag/source/eos_demo/README.md

 changing the `DIM` line to match the dimension of your plotfile.

+It is also important that the network you build with matches the one used for generating the plotfile.
+This is set via the `NETWORK_DIR` parameter in the `GNUmakefile`.

 Runtime parameters are managed by AMReX's ParmParse.
 To run, you specify the plotfile via `diag.plotfile`, either in an inputs file or on the command line, e.g.: